Join Our Team

 After you background check has been received by OSRT and you are accepted into membership, you will be assigned a personal identification number (PIN) and then you will begin your training.
 Your Unit Commander will provide you with the training matrix and how to begin.

-Please note: All forms listed below that require a signature or initial must be an original form mailed to our POB address.
-Email copies will not be accepted without proof of an original signature or initialed.
-This assures legality of the forms submitted by the original applicant.
+Please note: All or some of the forms listed below may require a signature or initials.
+Signed and/or initialed forms must be mailed to our POB address.
+Emailed forms will be accepted for those not requiring a signature or initials.
+This assures legality of the forms submitted by the applicant.